prissyazzahra/transaction-web/README.md

 ```bash
 npm run dev
 ```
-Then open `localhost:5137`.
+Then open `localhost:5137` in your browser.
 Please make sure your **backend is running** before starting the project.

 ## Folder Structure
 src/